nonplayer/OldSchoolCharGen/README.md

 I know, everyone has their favorite systems, but these specifically are mine, and thus what I'm developing for.
 My hope is that I add more systems and automate more of the decisions, adding in more systems will be eventually be as simple as adding a new set of system prefs and hitting go.

+### Mechanics Notes

+Since the dawn of my gaming career as a wee lad, there are three things I've always *hated* as both a player and a GM:

+1. Level Maximums for non-humans
+2. Attribute minimums for classes
+3. ...I forgot the third one because I am drinking currently but I know it's important and I'll get back here when I remember.

+As such, I'm not guaranteeing compatibility with systems that enforce these things.
+Even with Dark Dungeons and Blood & Treasure, I've chosen to allow characters that don't 100% meet class stat minimums.

+This also means that should I ever decide to let this app create characters of higher levels, I won't be adapting this to account for systems which limit the advancement of the non-human classes.

 ### Equipment Lists

 For The Nightmares Underneath, I'm of course using that game's *amazing* built-in random gear generator, which is based upon rolls that determine a character's Social Class.
 The results are pretty wonderful, and just looking at a character's stats and list of starting gear can inspire instant story.
 The gear lists from that system have been recreated here with about 99% faithful translation (a *very* small handful of choices had to be tweaked for simplicity of coding at my new skill level).

 For the others, I'm using my own ground-up home-brew system, pulling from a glommed-together list of gear from a variety of OSR games.
 Instead of using starting character money rolls, I'm basing the lists off of the average of the character's initial six stats - the better their stat rolls, the fewer gear options they start with.
 The result is a rough "starting balance of survivability" wherein characters with higher stats have higher mechanical chances of excelling, while those with lower stats have more potential gear-based options for survival.

-For the sake of simplicity, with *most* of the D&D-like games I'm planning to use the same weapon and gear lists and options.
+For the sake of simplicity, with *most* of the other D&D-like games I'm planning to use the same weapon and gear lists and options.
 This will result in characters not 100% accurate to their game variant's core gear lists, but still "acceptably playable" in adventures using that game's engine.

+### Spell Lists

+First off, note that in OSR games I always automatically give all "arcane" type casters the Red Magic spell *in addition to* other spell choices.
+Frankly I think that making it a slot-requiring spell at all is complete bullshit, but to satisfy basic system conventions I still add it in as a free spell, just in case.

+Clerics and other divine-type casters have their *initial* spell lists prepared so you can just jump into the dungeon and start playing.
+FOr all other casters, initial spell lists represent the spells in your caster's initial spellbook.

 ## How to Use